cavelandiah/GAlignment/README.md

 # Genetic Algorithm to clean structural alignments
+## Context
 An important task in homology gene/protein prediction is the identification of candidate molecules in target genomes/sequences.
-In this case I approached the problem in the construction of structural alignments from homologous sequences.
-This task is performed usually by a hand curation, see for example the Rfam database [Let-7](https://rfam.xfam.org/family/RF00027/alignment?acc=RF00027&format=stockholm&download=0).
+I approached the construction of structural alignments from homologous sequences, which would serve as reference to build predictive models as covariance models.
+This task is performed usually by a hand curation, as seen in the Rfam database [Let-7](https://rfam.xfam.org/family/RF00027/alignment?acc=RF00027&format=stockholm&download=0) for multiple ncRNA families.

+## Idea
-This code uses the sequences from the miRBase database, and assembles multiple structural alignments by playing with the following variables:
+This code uses the sequences from the miRBase database, and assembles multiple structural alignments by selecting sequences to build structural alignments using three parameters:
+- Species clade
-Target clade, Identity of the alignment and quality of the sequences.
+- Identity of the alignment
+- Quality of the sequences, based on the miRBase database

+Based on the codification of those parameters as individuals, a genetic algorithm offered the way to iterate over the iteration space and locate local maxima, based on a score function (fitness score).
 The final output will be the structural alignment that scores a maximum after 20 iterations.
+It uses mutation, selection and cross functions to generate the children that would be the population after each iteration.

 ## Example: Family mir-30 (MIPF0000005)

 By default the miRBase database has 178 [sequences](https://www.mirbase.org/summary.shtml?fam=MIPF0000005).
-The idea is to identify the group of sequences that are suitable to build the structural alignment.
+The idea is to identify groups of sequences that are suitable to build the structural alignments that optimize the following features:

+- Diverse number of species
+- Larger alignments
+- Lower folding energy
+- Correct secondary folding, avoiding patters as `"\)\.*\("` inside the stem region of the alignment.

+## Instalation and environment activation
-Please run as:
+To do so, please run as:

     git clone git@github.com:cavelandiah/GAlignment.git
     cd GAlignment/
     conda install -f geneticalgo.yml
     conda activate galignment
+### Running
     mkdir Test
     mkdir LOG
     ./evolutionModel_V2.py MIPF0000005 Test LOG

+When ran for the first time it takes longer due update of the NCBITaxa database.
 The output will printed in the screen, indicating the results for each iteration.
 At the last line the best candidate:

     #iteration best_score best_individual fitness_detail
     1 838.9000000000001 normal,Mammalia,70 [838.9000000000001, 838.9000000000001, 838.9000000000001, 838.9000000000001, 838.9000000000001]